gudlucsam/nlp-18-gudlucsam/README.md

 # nlp-18-gudlucsam
-This is a course project for my natural language processing class.
+This is a project repo for my natural language processing class at Ashesi.